newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/new-home-builder-license.md

 * Business name
 * Business formation documents, such as a `Certificate of Formation or Certificate of Authority|certificate-formation`
 *  `Employer Identification Number (EIN)|ein`
-* Registered alternate name or trade name, along with a copy of the `Alternate or Trade Name Certificate|alternate-trade-name-certificate`, if applicable
+* Registered alternate name or trade name, along with a copy of the `Alternate or Trade Name Certificate|alt-name-trade-name`, if applicable
 *  `Registered agent|registered-agent` information, if applicable
 * `Business Entity Status Report|business-entity-status-report`, `Annual Report|tax-annual-report`, or `Long Standing Certificate|certificate-of-good-standing`, if applicable
 * Copy of judgment and discharge documents, if there were court judgments against the business entity